UniversalDependencies/UD_Akuntsu-TuDeT/README.md

 # Introduction

 UD_Akuntsu-TuDeT is a collection of annotated texts in Akuntsú.
-Together with [UD_Tupinamba-TuDeT](https://github.com/UniversalDependencies/UD_Tupinamba-TuDeT) and UD_Munduruku-TuDeT, UD_Akuntsu-TuDeT is part of the [TuLaR](https://tular.org) project.
+Together with [UD_Tupinamba-TuDeT](https://github.com/UniversalDependencies/UD_Tupinamba-TuDeT) and [UD_Munduruku-TuDeT](https://github.com/UniversalDependencies/UD_Munduruku-TuDeT/), UD_Akuntsu-TuDeT is part of the [TuLaR](https://tular.clld.org) project.
 The sentences are being annotated by Carolina Aragon and Fabrício Ferraz Gerardi.
-Besides the wors cited in the References Section, all the annotated sentences stem from Carolina's field work.
+Besides the works mentioned in the References, all of the annotated sentences stem from Aragon's field work.

 # Acknowledgments